Somerset Constabulary 1856-1967

 These next photographs show a similar six panel design but with a wool band around the outside and wool covered helmet ventilation top.

 Below is an example of an early cork six panel Somerset Constabulary helmet with leather band as shown in the first comparison photograph above.
-This example is in very good condition considering it is around 100 years old.
+This example is in very good condition considering it's about 100 years old.
+In 2023 I donated this example to the Avon & Somerset Police museum, among other items from my personal collection.

 It's common to find helmet liners from this period coloured black rather than the green typically seen on later helmets.